clonerobotics/clone_client/README.md

 We use GitHub tagging mechanism for each update of the package for convenience.

+> **Note**: This API client uses **asyncio** to run the client asynchronously, which means any integration with this package requires to be compatible with this paradigm.
+If you are looking for a simplified, synchronous version of the API client, please see this wrapper: https://github.com/clonerobotics/clone_client_sync

 ## Requirements

-Obviously you're gonna need the Clone Hand to use this package.
+Obviously you're gonna need the Clone Robot to use this package.
 Please contact us if you want to include our product in your research.

-The package requires Python >= 3.9, < 3.12.
+The package requires Python >= `3.10`, < `4.0`.
-Support for python 3.9 might be dropped in the future.
-Sadly too many breaking changes between versions to keep always a working version for py3.9.

 ## Installation